-Impact Greater China just celebrated its first anniversary, and as General Manager, I had a lot to celebrate and reflect upon.
-Of course it also had me thinking about what lies ahead both for our organization and the industry.
-And one trend I foresee is the emergence of a new role in the executive suite: the Chief Partnership Officer (CPO).
+impact.com’s Greater China branch is growing exponentially, and as General Manager, I have a lot to celebrate and reflect upon.
+Of course, it also had me thinking about what lies ahead both for our organization and the industry.
+And one trend I foresee is the expansion of the new role in the executive suite: the Chief Partnership Officer (CPO).

 As partnerships gain ground as a vital channel for growth, CPOs will be essential in helping companies shape new business models and address the challenging issues faced by digital marketers in the new era.

-There are nearly 3,000 global advertisers on Impact’s platform driving growth through partnerships.
-For the past few years, Impact has commissioned Forrester to conduct in-depth surveys with these advertisers.
+There are over 3,000 global brands and advertisers on the impact.com platform driving growth through partnerships.
+For the past few years, we has commissioned Forrester to conduct in-depth surveys with these advertisers.
 Last year, we investigated 454 of them and reached some conclusions, supported by data, that are relevant for decision-makers.

 As a CPO, you should be aware that program maturity is the result of long-term input of resources, experience, and data.